jonah-saltzman/ga-sei/README.md

 ## Activity

-- Create a function in `lib/mbta.js` to calculate the number of stops between stations on the "MBTA".
+- Finish the function in `lib/mbta.js` to calculate the number of stops between stations on the "MBTA".
 Write additional functions used by this function as needed.
 - The function takes the line and stop that a rider is getting on at and the